 Eric S. Greene, Founder and Executive Director

-This began to change as cases of rape and domestic violence were increasingly addressed in popular media, as well as cases of child molestation and parental child abuse.
-As each form of abuse came to light, the pattern was the same: a transition from what was unspeakable to public discourse, enabling us, as a society, to help those in need.
+This began to change in the 1970s as cases of rape and domestic violence were increasingly addressed in popular media, as well as cases of child molestation and parental child abuse.
+As different forms of abuse came to light, the pattern was the same: a transition from what was unspeakable to public discourse, enabling us, as a society, to help those in need.

-In the early 1980s, he pioneered the transdisciplinary field of Animals and Culture Studies, examining the cultural perceptions, representations and statuses of animals as well as our relationships with them at home, in ‘the wilds,’ and within society at-large, cross-culturally.
-The field also explores what it means to be human, the significance of community, and our connection to Nature.
+In the early 1980s I pioneered the transdisciplinary field of Animals and Culture Studies as an undergraduate.
+It examines the cultural perceptions, representations and statuses of animals, as well as our relationships with them at home, in ‘the wild,’ and within society at-large, cross-culturally.
+The field also explores what it means to be human, the significance of family and community, and our connection to Nature.

-updated March 11, 2017
+updated March 4, 2020